en-chang/en-chang/README.md

+## Career

+- Software Engineer at Dropoff in Austin since October 2021

 ## Education

 - I graduated from The University of Texas at Austin class of 2020
   - I got a Bachelor of Science degree in Communication Studies, focusing on Corporate Communications
   - I completed the Computer Science Certificate, titled Elements of Computing

-## Career

-- Software Engineer at Dropoff in Austin

 ### Interests